kubernetes/enhancements/keps/sig-network/20200204-NetworkPolicy-verification-rearchitecture.md

 Conceptually we have 5 concrete changes that we are proposing:

-1. Introduce a less redundant way (originally a `builder style` DSL which is exemplified in this KEP, but as of 4/23 this idea was downvoted in favor of a struct-mutation based implementation) to define network policies, which doesnt result in large blocks of duplicated code.
+1. Introduce a less redundant way to define network policies, which doesnt result in large blocks of duplicated code.
 2. Create all namespaces and pods in the test matrix before tests start (exceptions for some tests if we want to test pod churn or label changes etc), as part of the testing library itself.
 3. Rewrite all existing network_policy.go tests using the above DSL using (mostly the same) ginkgo descriptions as current tests do.
 4. Integrate tests with ginkgo by simply replacing existing network policy test declarations to use the new DSL